openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 func atLeastTimes(minTimesExpected: Int64): Unit
 ```

 Functionality: Defines that the "stub behavior" must be executed at least the specified number of times.
-Throws an exception if the actual execution count is lower than the specified minimum.
+Throws an exception if the actual execution count is less than the specified minimum.

 Parameters: